 How many hashtags for each photo?

 If you are actively trying to promote and grow a smaller brand through Instagram, by all means use numerous hashtags that are related to your brand and/or the particular image, but tread with caution.
-As a general rule we recommend not using more than 10 Hashtags in a single post, otherwise there can be a perception that your posts are spammy, and this is an absolute no no for any brand.
+As a general rule we recommend not using more than 10 Hashtags in a single post (even under 5 will sometime do the trick), otherwise there can be a perception that your posts are spammy, and this is an absolute no-no for any brand.

 Choosing the right hashtag(s) for your brand

-At Photoslurp we take a keen interest in hashtags as they form the filters that allow us to collect all the user generated content (UGC) for any brand.
+At Photoslurp, we take a keen interest in hashtags as they form the filters that allow us to collect all the of the User Generated Content (UGC) for any brand.
 And because we know it’s not an easy task to make a hashtag from scratch, here is a handy guide we wrote to help you get these crucial little phrases just right for your brand.

 Whatever hashtag(s) you decide upon for your brand, it’s important to stick to the message of your brand.
-During 2017 there has been more speculation than ever before about the logic behind Instagram’s algorithms.
-And in response Instagram have been typically cryptic.
+Since 2017, there has been more speculation than ever before about the logic behind Instagram’s algorithms.
+And, in response, Instagram has been cryptic.

 However, as the mini statement below suggests, it’s best to stay ‘on topic’.
 Use your own unique hashtags as much as you like, this is your personal message.
 However, avoid overusing the same generic hashtags over and over.
 These might gain you extra likes in the short term, but many people now believe that this strategy can in fact lead to posts being hidden from users who do not follow our account.
 This ’shadowban’ as it has become known renders hashtags useless as it prevents your posts from being searchable by a wider audience beyond your own followership.